 This was remarkable enough considering that this was 1969 and I was only 10 years old.
 Yet the truly remarkable thing was that then I could only speak Spanish, not Russian, or Japanese and much less Shakespearean English (a language more foreign to American ears than Klingon talk), but still I could follow the story and sit spellbound by the artistry of the imagery!
 That's the power of cinema in the hands of masters!
 And what did these masters have in common, aside from genius flowing through their veins?
 You guess it: they did extensive preparation and visual renderings before shooting began.
 These are the results that storyboarding can help you achieve.
 About genius flowing through your veins, well, that's entirely another matter for others to decide.

 There can be drawback to being well prepared.
-Alfred Hitchcock considered the shooting of a scene the most boring aspect of production because he had already done all the guess work and creative planning on his boards -he rarely made a change and his production team worked like clockwork (he also required everyone to wear a tie).
+Alfred Hitchcock considered the shooting of a scene the most boring aspect of production because he had already done all the guess work and creative planning on his boards -he rarely made a change and his production team worked like clockwork (he also required everyone in his production crew to wear a tie).
 This shoots to flames the argument that a director needs to make spontaneous decisions on the set to capture "the magic" of the scene.
 Granted, Hitchcock was Hitchcock and we are not.
 But I have been in sets where the crew and cast languished for hours while the director tried to find magic with his or hers "spontaneous" decisions.
 So do your planning ahead and come prepared to the set; if an epiphany hits you, then by all means be spontaneous.
 In the meantime, time is money; don't waste it.
 And if being too prepare causes you the same type of boredom on the set it produced in Hitchcock, well, congratulations!

 A digital camera is an invaluable tool for helping you visualize a shot.
 Compare the reference photos below with the boards on the left.

-, my models were inexpensive wooden figurines about six inches tall.
+For the most part, while storyboarding Bad Blood, my models were inexpensive wooden figurines about six inches tall.
 On rare occasions I was fortunate to have one of my friends to model for a pose.
 Unless you need facial expressions, I suggest you stick with the wooden dummies they are less distracting.

 Figurines are great aides in planning multiple character shots, camera angles and movements.
-This is the same technique I use to plan movements on the theatre stage (called ‘blocking the scene’) or when planning a complex painting involving people.
+This is the same technique I use to plan movements of actors on the theatre stage (called ‘blocking the scene’) or when planning a complex painting involving people.
 For some scenes I use cardboard boxes and other at-reach objects to simulate furnishings.
 Even paper cut-outs can help complete an illusion and even GI Joe can do double duty.